 Between Easter around the corner and my son’s new love of eating raw carrots (I pray this isn’t a short phase) I knew I had to do a carrot craft.
 I like using ripped paper because it adds some fine motor practice.
 However, if your child isn’t into it, you can rip what you need in seconds.

 - Gather your materials.
 You will need some orange paper and tissue paper, some heavy paper or a discarded cereal box, a marker, scissors, glue and a handful of green Easter grass.

 - Start by drawing a basic carrot on your cardboard/ heavy paper with the marker.

-- Next hand the paper already ripped in long strips to your child to rip into smaller pieces. my son needed some guidance here but got it after a few tries.
+- Next, hand the paper already ripped in long strips to your child to rip into smaller pieces.
+My son needed some guidance here, but finally got it after a few tries.
 He wanted to ball them up first.

 - While they are ripping, cut some orange tissue paper into small squares.

-- Time to add the glue.
-If you are apprehensive about allowing your little ones to handle the glue this is a great project to let them try since they don’t need to be precise at all.
+- Next, it’s time to add the glue.
+If you are apprehensive about allowing your little ones to handle the glue, this is a great project to let them try since they don’t need to be precise at all.

 - Add the paper and tissue paper.

 - Then, add more paper.

 - Glue the Easter grass on the top, let dry.

 - Finally, cut out and enjoy.
 We’ve been feeding a stuffed bunny our finished carrot all day for a healthy Easter treat.